Skip to main content

 1. Whether Henry Hub can stabilize above the $2.56 area instead of breaking decisively lower

-2. Additional Waha and basin-level cash weakness as a signal that regional stress is worsening
+2. Additional Waha and basin-level cash weakness as a research cue that regional stress is worsening

 3. LNG export demand and shipping conditions for signs the global floor is tightening again